AkshitIreddy/CUPCAKEAGI/README.md

 - In recent years, large language models (LLMs) such as ChatGPT and GPT-4 have demonstrated remarkable abilities in generating human-like text based on vast amounts of training data.
 However, these models are typically limited to working with text and image data and lack the ability to process other types of sensory inputs.

-- Beyond the ability to process multisensory data, the human-like LLM agent presented in this paper also exhibits several cognitive abilities that are typically associated with humans.
+- Beyond the ability to process multisensory data, the LLM agent also exhibits several cognitive abilities that are typically associated with humans.
 For instance, the agent is equipped with the ability to dream and have random thoughts, which are thought to play important roles in human creativity, memory consolidation, and problem-solving.
 By incorporating these features into the LLM agent, we aim to create an agent that can assist users in performing tasks in a more natural and effective way and make these agents more human-like.

 # ✨ Multisensory Data